nicolashery/mac-dev-setup/README.md

 This document describes how I set up my developer environment on a new MacBook or iMac.
 We will set up popular programming languages (for example [Node](http://nodejs.org/) (JavaScript), [Python](http://www.python.org/), and [Ruby](http://www.ruby-lang.org/)).
 You may not need all of them for your projects, although I recommend having them set up as they always come in handy.

 The document assumes you are new to Mac, but can also be useful if you are reinstalling a system and need some reminder.
-The steps below were tested on **macOS High Sierra** (10.13), but should work for more recent versions as well.
+The steps below were tested on **macOS Mojave** (10.14), but should work for more recent versions as well.

 **Contributing**: If you find any mistakes in the steps described below, or if any of the commands are outdated, do let me know!
 For any other suggestions, please understand if I don't include everything.
 This guide was originally written for some friends getting started with programming on a Mac, and as a personal reference for myself.
 I'm trying to keep it simple!